Detrimental role of fluctuations in the resource dependency networks: Introduction

 A related network type in which some resource flows from one vertex to another is distribution networks.
 Some examples of distribution networks are power-grids \cite{carrerasModelingBlackoutDynamics2001, brummittSuppressingCascadesLoad2012}, networks of gas pipelines \cite{carvalhoRobustnessTransEuropeanGas2009}, river networks \cite{maritanScalingLawsRiver1996, doddsGeometryRiverNetworks2000, doddsGeometryRiverNetworks2000a, rinaldoTreesNetworksHydrology2006}, cardiovascular and respiratory networks \cite{westGeneralModelOrigin1997, banavarSizeFormEfficient1999}, and plant vascular and root systems \citep{enquistAllometricScalingPlant1998, damuthCommonRulesAnimals1998, westGeneralModelStructure1999}.

 All these networks mentioned above fall under a more general category of networks called the \emph{resource dependency networks} in which the vertices depend on each other for various resources.
 In this work, we aim to advance the work related to such networks that have recently been studied from a perspective of complex networks \cite{Ingale_Shekatkar2020, agrawal2022effect}.
+To this end, we propose a modified version of the model introduced in \cite{Ingale_Shekatkar2020} which we call the \emph{Suplus Distribution Model}.
 We particularly want to find out how the fluctuations in the production can affect the quality of the state of the network as quantified by \emph{Network Fitness} in our work.
-A major difference between these previous studies and the present one is that when a vertex does not have a threshold amount, instead of dying, it just goes into a degraded state.
+A major difference between these previous studies and the present one is that when a vertex does not have a threshold amount, instead of dying, only its fitness reduces.
 This is true in most real-world scenarios.
+In this study, we also introduce the notion of \emph{Wastage}, and systematically study effects of network topology and stochasticity of the resource production on it.

 The rest of the paper is organized as follows.
 In Sec.\ref{surplus_model} we present a variation of the model of resource dependency in \cite{Ingale_Shekatkar2020}.
 In this section, apart from the model description, we also describe the way we are using different probability distributions to generate resource at each vertex as well as the process of generating substrate networks to carry out simulations.
-In Sec.\ref{simulation_results}, we describe the simulation results obtained by varying the fluctuation size in the resource generation.
+In Sec.\ref{simulation_results}, we describe the simulation results obtained by varying the fluctuation size in the resource production.
 After that in Sec.\ref{wastage} we describe how the fluctuations affect the amount of resource wastage in a network, and we conclude in Sec.\ref{conclusion}.